 The AA's Campsite Of The Year for the Southwest 2017

 Tents, motorhomes, campervans and caravans are welcome to pitch at Padstow Touring Park which has 150 pitches, of which 45 are hardstanding – electric hook-ups are available, too.
-And you'll struggle to fault the excellent on site facilities.
+And you'll struggle to fault the excellent on-site facilities.
 There are two modern and heated amenities blocks, with hot showers, toilets, basins, baby changing areas, hairdryers and shaver points, plus a disabled/family wet room and a separate 'winterised' amenities block that has double glazing and underfloor heating.
 There is also a laundry room, two washing up areas, two ice pack freezers, two chemical disposal points, a motorhome service point, and Calor Gas and Campingaz sales.
-The on site shop sells groceries and camping kit, there's Wi-Fi and a children's play area, and a heated coffee lounge open all year.
+The on-site shop sells groceries and camping kits, there's Wi-Fi and a children's play area, and a heated coffee lounge opens all year.

 Another feature that's popular with guests who stay at this five-star campsite in Cornwall is the direct access via a footpath to Padstow, widely regarded as one of Cornwall's most attractive towns – and as a foodie heaven.
 It is a charming, historic fishing harbour town on the Camel Estuary and with seven local beaches, you can try a different one every day of the week!

 If you want to venture further afield but leave the car or motorhome on-site, you'll be pleased to learn that a bus route passes the campsite entrance, taking you to Padstow, Wadebridge and Bodmin – and from Padstow, you can take a connecting service to Newquay and other places.
 And you'll surely want to get out and about as there's so much to see on your motorhome tours and camping and caravan holidays in Cornwall.